Resistance Temperature Detector (RTD)

 2. Change in resistance of material per unit change in temperature should be as large as possible.

-3. Material resistance should have stable and continuous relationship between the temperature.
+3. Material resistance should have a stable and continuous relationship between the temperature.

 Properties of RTDs